Haivision/srt/docs/API/API-functions.md

 int srt_clock_type(void);
 ```

-Get the type of clock used internally by SRT to be used only for informtational peurpose.
+Get the type of clock used internally by SRT to be used only for informational purposes.
 Using any time source except for [`srt_time_now()`](#srt_time_now) and [`srt_connection_time(SRTSOCKET)`](#srt_connection_time)
 to timestamp packets submitted to SRT is not recommended and must be done with awareness and at your own risk.